 Gwen Whipple retired last year but decided to stay busy.
 The Seattle resident has a love both for fabrics and for the work One Hundred For Haiti is doing in Haiti.
 She recently decided to take her passion and transform it into a fundraising campaign for us.
 It was all her idea.
 Gwen makes handmade purses like the one shown below and has set a goal to sell one hundred of these for us.
+She has raised hundreds of dollars so far.
 We asked her recently about the campaign and where her idea came from.

 100FH: How did you get involved with sewing and how did the idea of the purses for Haiti project come together?